-Heading out to shoot a storm can be a great way to come back with some exceptional photographs.
+Heading out to shoot a storm can be a great way to come back with some exceptional landscape photography.
 As you can see from the photographs below, storms often result in moody, dramatic and eye-popping images.
 But there are a lot of things to think about before you go out on a shoot like this, not all of them necessarily photography related.
 These are a few things you may want to consider.

 Stay Safe – Carrying a bunch of metal gear around a field in a lightning storm is not necessarily the brightest thing to do.
 Add into the fray that things are going to get wet and windy and possibly cold and inundated and you start to get the possible makings of a very dangerous situation.
 As any outdoorsman will tell you, when you think you take on nature and win, it will turn around and bite you on the ass.
 So be sensible here.
 There will still be great photographs to take before or after the storm has passed so don't get impatient.